mike-herman/writings/create_genie_app.md

 Obviously the project will be more than this.
 You'll probably need to replace this with a better starter page.
 But...and this is important...**it's better to start building your app once it's running!** So we're going to focus on getting this up-and-running before making any more changes.

-# Step 2: Dockerize the app
+# Step 2: Dockerize the app and deploy the app using fly.io

 If you're not familiar with Docker, it is a way to encapsulate your app in a "mini-OS" that reliably runs on any machine.
 There's a lot to it, but we won't be going into the nitty-gritty detail here.
 You _will_ need to make sure you [download Docker](https://www.docker.com/products/docker-desktop/) if you haven't already.